Russia to hold biggest war games in nearly four decades

 “In some ways they will repeat aspects of Zapad-81, but in other ways the scale will be bigger,” Shoigu told reporters, while visiting the Russian region of Khakassia.

-The Russian Ministry of Defence has said that Chinese and Mongolian military units would also take part in the exercise.
+The Russian Ministry of Defense has said that Chinese and Mongolian military units would also take part in the exercise.

 When asked if the cost of holding such a massive military exercise was justified at a time when Russia is faced with higher social spending demands, Kremlin spokesman Dmitry Peskov said such war games were essential.